Makeup Artistry Schools in Hawaii

 There are many avenues for studying makeup artistry.
 Private companies, salons, and spas may offer classes open to the public.
 Schools of cosmetology offer makeup artistry programs.
 And community colleges may offer courses in the subject as well.
 In a typical program, you will watch videos of trained makeup artists applying makeup, and learn how to choose colors for different client skin, eye, and hair color and shape of the face.
 You will practice on each other and on real clients.
 You will also be instructed in the use of tools and pigments, and how to sterilize and sanitize them in accordance with local regulations.
 You may also receive instruction on specialized uses of cosmetics, such as for stage and television, or to provide the best appearance for individuals whose looks are marred by illness, injury, or surgery.
 Depending upon what you study, a program in makeup artistry can last anywhere from a weekend to six months or longer.

 Specialty makeup artists, such as those who provide services for stage, television, film, and other types of performance, are able to command a premium in salary.
-According to O*Net, the median salary for these specialty makeup artists across the United States in 2013, the last year for which data were reported, was $47,200.
+According to ZipRecruiter, the average salary for all makeup artists across the state in 2020 was $53,580.
 Salaries and wages in Hawaii tend to be somewhat higher than on the mainland generally speaking, and this may also be the case in makeup artistry.
 If you open your own makeup studio or salon, or your own business, you stand to earn even more.
 Also, once you have built a reputation and a client base, you can charge higher fees.